 Vida was in Senior High School at this time, and once relieved of the financial burden of her tuition and basic needs, she thrived in her studies.
-After graduating from High School, Vida joined the Camfed alumnae network, CAMA, a growing and powerful movement of young women passionate about turning the tide of poverty across Africa.
-Through CAMA, Vida had the opportunity to access interest-free loans, as well as financial literacy and entrepreneurship training, which gave her the skills and resources she needed to start her own business.
+After graduating from High School, Vida joined the CAMFED Association (CAMA) - the network of female leaders educated with CAMFED support - who are passionate about turning the tide of poverty across Africa.
+Through the CAMFED Association, Vida had the opportunity to access interest-free loans, as well as financial literacy and entrepreneurship training, which gave her the skills and resources she needed to start her own business.

 “My community now sees me as a role model.
 Without education, I would not have my own business.
 I am independent, I’m not dependent on anybody else, others depend on me!”